coleifer/peewee/docs/peewee/models.rst

    # Query for sticky + favorite posts:
    sticky_faves = Post.select().where(Post.is_sticky & Post.is_favorite)

-Since the :py:class:`BitField` is stored in an integer, there is a maximum of 64 flags you can represent (64-bits is common size of integer column).
-For storing arbitrarily large bitmaps, you can instead use :py:class:`BigBitField`, which uses an automatically managed buffer of bytes, stored in a :py:class:`BlobField`.
+Since the :class:`BitField` is stored in an integer, there is a maximum of 64 flags you can represent (64-bits is common size of integer column).
+For storing arbitrarily large bitmaps, you can instead use :class:`BigBitField`, which uses an automatically managed buffer of bytes, stored in a :class:`BlobField`.

-When bulk-updating one or more bits in a :py:class:`BitField`, you can use bitwise operators to set or clear one or more bits:
+When bulk-updating one or more bits in a :class:`BitField`, you can use bitwise operators to set or clear one or more bits:

 .. code-block:: python